DavesCodeMusings/CloudPi/docs/index.md

 The beginnings of the [new project documents can be previewed](motivation.md)

 In the meantime, the original documentation for Raspberry Pi OS Buster is here: [https://github.com/DavesCodeMusings/CloudPi/wiki](https://github.com/DavesCodeMusings/CloudPi/wiki)

+___

+_Raspberry Pi and the Raspberry Pi logo are trademarks of Raspberry Pi Trading_

+_The cloud image is part of the Material Design icon set and is used under the terms of the Apache Open License, version 2.0.